DigiBP/digibp-saentis/README.md

 - Website
 - SAP

-## Incident Identification - Is the Incident Supported or not?
+## Incident Identification
 As soon as the incident process has started (all necessary information has been entered) the first question comes up as whether the incident is supported or not.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentSupportedYesOrNo.png)

-**Is the Incident Supported**
+**Is the Incident Supported?**
-If the incident is supported, the incident manager is asked to enter further information about the incident in Camunda.
+The incident manager has to decide if the incident is supported, if yes, further information about the incident has to be entered in Camunda.
+If not, the customer gets notified that his incident will not be supported.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentIsSupported.png)

-**Is the Incident Supported and Critical**
+**Add Ticket Details**
-The system ID and the affected application have been entered and the incident manager has to decided whether the incident is critical or not.
+The system ID and the affected application have been entered by the incident manager.
+Depending which applications is affected, the incident might be redirected to an external support such as Microsoft or SAP products.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical.png)

+**Indicent Priority**
-**Is the Incident Supported, Critical and the Impact is Critical** Again the incident manager has to select whether the impact is critical or not.
-If critically rated, a Twitter message will be sent.
+Again the incident manager has to select whether the incident has a high priority or not.
+If the incident has a high priority, then the supervising case manger should be informed.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IsTheIncidentCritical2.png)

-**The Incident is not Supported**
-If the Incident is not supported, the incident is rejected.
+**Incident Impact**
+If the Incident has a high impact and is thus critical, an automatic tweet will be generated in order to inform other customers of the incident.

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/IncidentIsNotSupported.png)
 ----------------------------------------------------------------------------------------------------------------------------------------

-## Step by Step Guide
+### Create an incident with Camunda
-The incident can be started in several ways (see picture Big Picture).
+The incident can be started in several ways (see Big Picture).
 In this chapter all possibilities are explained step by step.
 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/BigPicture_v1.png)
 Picture description: Big Picture

-### Create an incident with Camunda

 | **1 Step** |
 | ------------------ |